Tesla Model X SUV - Practicality & boot space

 There’s no doubting the Tesla Model X is a very practical car

 The Tesla Model X is a little more compact than more conventional SUVs and its form isn’t dictated by having to accommodate a bulky petrol or diesel engine.
 Although its outline has a conventional bonnet, you’ll find nothing under it other than a few mechanical service points and a storage area.
-In fact, the latter contributes to the Model X being an extremely practical family hauler.
+In fact, the latter contributes to the Model X being an extremely practical family hauler with one of the best boots of any EV.

 Tesla Model X interior space & storage